Invariant manifolds of partially normally hyperbolic invariant manifolds in Banach spaces: Applications to study dynamics of whiskered tori

-In \cite{FdlLS09}, Fontich, de la Llave and Sire gave a condition such that $ H $ admits a whiskered torus $ K \subset \mathcal{M} $ satisfying \autoref{defi:torus} for the maps case (i.e. \autoref{defi:torus} (a) (b) (i) (ii) (iii$ '_1 $)--(iii$ '_3 $)) (and in some sense is unique); see \cite[Theorem 3.11]{FdlLS09}.
-Although their work only concerns that $ X^{su} $ is finite-dimensional, the proof thereof really makes sense when $ X^{su} $ is a Hilbert space (see also \cite{dlLS19}).
+In \cite{FdlLS09}, Fontich, de la Llave and Sire gave conditions under which $ H $ admits a whiskered torus $ K \subset \mathcal{M} $ satisfying \autoref{defi:torus} for the maps case (i.e., \autoref{defi:torus} (a), (b) (i) (ii) (iii$ '_1 $)--(iii$ '_3 $)) (and in a certain sense is unique); see \cite[Theorem 3.11]{FdlLS09}.
+Although their work primarily addresses the case where $ X^{su} $ is finite-dimensional, the proof remains valid when $ X^{su} $ is a Hilbert space (see also \cite{dlLS19}).